topaz-gitadmin/Manual/docs/AddOns-Banking/Bank-File-Transfer/Bank-File-Transfer-Manual.md

-# Manual Bank File Transfer for Business Central
+# Manual Bank File Transfer

 Transfer files to NZ Banks directly through an Azure Function connecting to the Banks SFtp and PGP file encryption.